otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 In this example, the using statement ensures that the `FileStream` object is properly disposed of, even if an exception is thrown while the stream is in use.

-You can also have multiple catch block to handle different exception types, like this:
+You can also have multiple catch blocks to handle different exception types, like this:

 ```cs
 try